 Going public could mean big growth for the crafting marketplace.
 Similar ecommerce companies Wayfair, a marketplace for home goods and GrubHub Inc, an online food-ordering service have both climbed an average of 46% since tapping public markets.
 In 2013 alone Etsy reported $1.35 billion in gross merchandise sales.
 With the release of their own credit card payment app that allows shop owners to take their business on the road, that number has likely grown significantly over the last year.

 We will continue to report as we learn more of Etsy’s upcoming IPO.
-In the meantime, we encourage current Etsy sellers to read this shop owner’s tips for Etsy success.
+In the meantime, we encourage current Etsy sellers to read this shop owner’s advice for Etsy success.

 If you are interested in adding Etsy to your ecommerce sales channel lineup, sign up for a free trial with ecomdash and manage all of your stores from one location.